ayahmikky23/Intro/README.md

 # Introductions

 👋 Hey there!
-I'm Ayah, and I'm absolutely thrilled to have you stop by my GitHub profile!
+I'm Ayah, and I'm thrilled to have you stop by my GitHub profile!

 🎓 A fresh graduate with a masters in Bioinformatics – that's me! 🧬 Armed with a degree that fuses my love for science and tech, I'm excited to dive into the world of data-driven discovery!